Regulations governing the EMI license in Lithuania

 Approval and go-live

-After approval of the licence, the project leaves the regulatory review stage and enters launch preparation.
+After license approval, the project leaves the regulatory review stage and enters launch preparation.
 The remaining setup items are then completed before the EMI starts serving clients.
-This usually includes final banking and safeguarding arrangements, provider onboarding, payment infrastructure activation, reporting access and internal testing.
-Once the EMI is live, it remains under Bank of Lithuania supervision and must operate within the
+This usually includes final banking and safeguarding arrangements, provider onboarding, payment infrastructure activation, reporting access, and internal testing.
+Once the EMI is live, it remains under Bank of Lithuania’s supervision and must operate within the scope set out in the license issued.

 scope set out in the granted licence.

-Detailed Time Frames to Obtain a EMI License in Lithuania
+Detailed Time Frames to Obtain an EMI License in Lithuania

-A Lithuanian EMI licensing project will usually take somewhere between six and fourteen months, starting from the first structuring work and ending with the licensing decision.
-The process is more likely to stay near the faster end of the range where the ownership file, management team, source-of-funds materials and main licensing documents are already in good shape.
-If the payment flows are complicated, the documents are unclear or the Bank of Lithuania has to send several rounds of questions, the timeline can easily become longer.
+A Lithuanian EMI licensing project will usually take somewhere between 6 and 14 months, starting from the first structuring work and ending with the licensing decision.
+The shorter timeline is likely if the ownership file, management team, source-of-funds materials, and main licensing documents are complete and well-prepared.
+If the payment flows are complicated, the documents are unclear, or the Bank of Lithuania has to send several rounds of questions, the timeline is likely to become longer.

 1. Structuring and document collection